HRItdy/claw_machine/README.md

 - &#10004; The above solution is not good.
 Because there will be a traffic jam in colab and pyngnore.
 Final solution: deploy the groundingDINO on desktop with 3090.
 Establish the local net between these two pcs.
   - &#10004; Have integrated the server and client code.
 And now the image published to `masked_image` (to be shown on GUI) is the image with bounding box.
 - ~~Use SlimSAM instead of the official implementation.~~ &#10004; FastSAM is good, but when call it I used the user_prompt, should use it with the point or boundingbox prompt.
 Change this and retest.
+- Erase the wrong balls by adding masks on them.

 ## Sturcture: